 Year 6 Morocco

 If you have any questions or queries about your child's learning, do not hesitate to come and see me at the classroom door at the end of the school day.
 Alternatively, you can make an appointment with me after school.
-Thank you for your cooperation so far and adjusting to the new operating procedures in school.
+Thank you for your cooperation so far and for adjusting to the changes in operating procedures in school.
 We really appreciate your support!

 Times Tables are practised in school daily and should be practised at home as much as possible.
 The children have TT Rockstars and Doodle Maths logins, which they can access in school and at home via the Internet.

-Our P.E days are Tuesday and Thursday.
+Our P.E days are Monday and Wednesday.
 On these days, your child will need to come dressed in their full P.E kit.
-As we move into Autumn, it will start to get colder.
-Your child might therefore need black tracksuit bottoms as we will be having lots of our P.E outside.
+If it is cold, your child might need black tracksuit bottoms, as we will be having lots of our P.E outside.
+If it is warm, they can wear black shorts of an appropriate length.
 The children can wear their purple school jumpers or cardigans in P.E.
 They shouldn't be wearing hooded tops.

 School uniform - Please ensure the children are dressed in their full school uniform. .